VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 Get To Know Me!

-Janiece has a passion for working with individuals and families on overcoming challenges at every stage of their life.
+Janiece Jenkins (she/her/hers) is a Licensed Clinical Social Worker in the state of North Carolina, and she has a passion for working with individuals and families on overcoming challenges at every stage of their life.
 Graduating from Hampton University with a Bachelor of Arts degree in Print Journalism, she went on to receive her Master of Social Work degree from the University of North Carolina at Charlotte.
 Here she also obtained a Graduate Certificate in Play Therapy.
-As a Registered Play Therapist (RPT-S) and a Nationally Certified TF-CBT Therapist, She also has decided to start serving as a Clinical Supervisor for clinicians looking to become fully licensed.
-She started JCCC because she was excited about using a variety of therapeutic modalities, Janiece has assisted children and adolescents who have been diagnosed with Attention-Deficit Hyperactivity Disorder (ADHD), Major Depression Disorder, Oppositional Defiant Disorder (ODD), Anxiety Disorders, and Autism Spectrum Disorder.
+As a Registered Play Therapist -Supervisor (RPT-S) and a Nationally Certified TF-CBT Therapist, she also serves as a Clinical Supervisor for clinicians looking to become fully licensed.
+She started JCCC because she was excited about using a variety of therapeutic modalities,

 • Enhancing communication Patterns through a range of techniques